Texas Criminal Records, Warrants & Expunctions

 • The record is removed from standard background checks

-Nondisclosure is commonly available for certain deferred adjudication cases once all legal requirements are satisfied.
+Nondisclosure is commonly available for certain cases involving deferred adjudication, provided all legal requirements are met.

-Ignoring criminal records or assuming warrants will resolve themselves can lead to serious consequences.
+Ignoring a warrant or assuming a criminal record will “go away” can create long-term problems.
 Addressing these issues with legal guidance can help:

 • Prevent unexpected arrests